 by Ryan Wong

 With a grunt, Ba moves to switch the hotpot back on, and on cue, Ma adds the rest of the liao.
-Cabbage, prawns, mushrooms and meat tumble unceremoniously into the mix like pennies from a loose pouch before Ba puts the lid back on.
-Trapped steam clouds the inside of the lid, and within a minute, the soup begins to bubble.
+Cabbage, prawns, mushrooms, and meat tumble unceremoniously into the mix like pennies from a loose pouch before Ba puts the lid back on.
+Trapped steam clouds the inside of the lid, and in less than a minute, the soup begins to bubble.
 Ba lifts the lid and looks at me.
 I raise my eyes to meet his, and in them is a question, unspoken, like most of the words shared between us: Ready for round two?

 I nod.

 At the dinner table, time passes by slowly.
-Dinner is itself a hushed affair; sound rarely makes its way across the marbled surface aside from the clinking of chopsticks against ceramic.
+Dinner itself is a hushed affair; sound rarely makes its way across the marbled surface aside from the clinking of chopsticks against ceramic.
 And yet, I sense everything in terrible, piercing clarity.
-Like cornered prey, or an acrobat on a tightrope—one wrong move and I am ash.
+Like cornered prey, or an acrobat on a tightrope—one wrong move and I am burned to ash.

 The steamboat rests at the center of the table, anchored, separating one ocean from another.
 I stare into its eye and picture the monster Charybdis, bane of ship and sailor.
-In Greek mythology, it was said to have swallowed entire lakefuls of water before spewing it back out, creating whirlpools from which no vessel was safe.
+In Greek mythology, it was said to have swallowed entire lakefuls of water before spewing them back out, creating whirlpools from which no vessel was safe.
 I imagine the slices of beef and pork as sailors, the cabbage and mushrooms the remnants of their ships, caught and devoured because they chose to cross Charybdis instead of Scylla, the monster across the strait.
 Either way, they were doomed from the start.
-What must it be like, I wonder, to realise your life is forfeit no matter which path you take?
-To know that in this story, you are not the hero that lives, but a fragile instrument, an expendable.
-A pair of sun-hardened arms rowing the boat, or perhaps a cry for mercy ringing across the deck.
+What must it be like, I wonder, to realize your life is forfeit no matter which path you take?
+To know that in this story, you are not the hero that lives, but a fragile instrument, a pair of sun-hardened arms rowing the boat, soon to be a cry for mercy ringing across the deck?

 “Yin.”